fastify/fastify/docs/ContentTypeParser.md

 Fastify automatically adds the parsed request payload to the [Fastify request](Request.md) object which you can access with `request.body`.

+Note that for `GET` and `HEAD` requests the payload is never parsed.
+For `OPTIONS` and `DELETE` requests the payload is only parsed if the content type is given in the content-type header.
+If it is not given, the [catch-all](#catch-all) parser is not executed as with `POST`, `PUT` and `PATCH`, but the payload is simply not parsed.

 ### Usage
 ```js
 fastify.addContentTypeParser('application/jsoff', function (request, payload, done) {